Clinical data management: Role of the clinical data manager in a clinical trial

 Job profile acceptable in CDM: clinical researcher, clinical research associate, clinical research coordinator etc.

 The clinical data manager plays a key role in the setup and conduct of a clinical trial.
-The data collected during a clinical trial forms the basis of subsequent safety and efficacy analysis which in turn drive decision making on product development in the pharmaceutical industry.
+The data collected during a clinical trial form the basis of subsequent safety and efficacy analysis which in turn drive decision making on product development in the pharmaceutical industry.
 The clinical data manager is involved in early discussions about data collection options and then oversees development of data collection tools based on the clinical trial protocol.
-Once subject enrollment begins, the data manager ensures that data is collected, validated, complete, and consistent.
-The clinical data manager liaises with other data providers (e.g. a central laboratory processing blood samples collected) and ensures that such data is transmitted securely and is consistent with other data collected in the clinical trial.
-At the completion of the clinical trial, the clinical data manager ensures that all data expected to be captured has been accounted for and that all data management activities are complete.
-At this stage, the data is declared final (terminology varies, but common descriptions are "Database Lock" and "Database Freeze"), and the clinical data manager transfers data for statistical analysis.
+Once subject enrollment begins, the data manager ensures that data are collected, validated, complete, and consistent.
+The clinical data manager liaises with other data providers (e.g. a central laboratory processing blood samples collected) and ensures that such data are transmitted securely and are consistent with other data collected in the clinical trial.
+At the completion of the clinical trial, the clinical data manager ensures that all data expected to be captured have been accounted for and that all data management activities are complete.
+At this stage, the data are declared final (terminology varies, but common descriptions are "Database Lock", “Data Lock” and "Database Freeze"), and the clinical data manager transfers data for statistical analysis.